veylor-hq/satcomsim/README.md

 Most of the code are highly modified or will be rewritten completly in the future, but the original code might still be present across the repository.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License Version 2.0.
 See the [LICENSE](LICENSE) file for details.